Business Loan Life Insurance

 How much coverage do I need?

-A common approach is to match the original loan amount or the current balance and choose a term length that matches the loan term.
+A common approach is to match the original loan amount or current balance and choose a term length that matches the loan term.
 If multiple loans exist or your obligation could increase, consider a cushion or layered coverage.

 Should I use term life or permanent life?